Osamu Suzuki (businessman)

-Osamu Suzuki (鈴木 修, Suzuki Osamu), was a Japanese businessman and the chairman of Suzuki Motor Corporation.
-From 1978, Suzuki served as the CEO, president, and chairman of the company.
-In February 2021, Suzuki Motor Corporation announced that he would retire in June 2021 and assume the role of adviser.
+Osamu Suzuki (鈴木 修, Suzuki Osamu) was a Japanese businessman and the chairman of Suzuki Motor Corporation.
+From 1978, Suzuki was the CEO, president, and chairman of the company.
+In February 2021, Suzuki announced that he would retire in June 2021 and assume the role of adviser.

 Life

 Osamu Matsuda was born in Gero, Gifu Prefecture, Empire of Japan, to Toshiki S. Matsuda and Shunzo on January 30, 1930.
 After graduating from Chuo University in 1953, Osamu started his career as a loan officer at a local bank.

 He married Shoko Suzuki, the granddaughter of the patriarch of Suzuki Motor Corporation, Michio Suzuki, in the late 1950s.
 As the Suzuki family did not have a male heir, Osamu followed the Japanese custom of taking his wife's family name, becoming Osamu Suzuki.
 He became the fourth adopted son to run the company.

 Shoko and Osamu Suzuki had three children and lived in Hamamatsu, Shizuoka Prefecture.
 Suzuki died from lymphoma at a hospital in Hamamatsu on December 25, 2024, at the age of 94.